Saboor47/HDDS/README.md

 * ["MPU9250_raw_data"](./MPU9250_raw_data_code.ino) file contains code for the configuration and raw data collection from the MPU9250 sensor.
 Run this file and upload the code on the microcontroller to get raw sensor data.
 * [Arduino IDE](https://www.arduino.cc/en/software) - IDE for Arduino microcontroller, is used for the sensor configuration.
 * Once you start getting raw data from the microcontroller run the ["CSV file creation"](https://github.com/Saboor47/HDDS/blob/main/code%20for%20csv%20file%20creation.py) files to store raw sensor data in CSV file.
+* [Collected dataset](https://www.kaggle.com/dsv/6116356) - Link to the detailed information on data acquisition using hardware module.
 * ["Built models"](https://github.com/Saboor47/HDDS/tree/main/built%20models) folder contains 6 trained ML models for the detection of each harsh driving event.
 * Then run the ["ML model testing"](https://github.com/Saboor47/HDDS/blob/main/code%20for%20ML%20model%20testing.ipynb) file to detect harsh driving events if present in the stored raw data in CSV file.
 * Run ["Raw data plotting"](https://github.com/Saboor47/HDDS/blob/main/code%20raw%20data%20ploting.py) file to visualize the raw data.